Goals and Purpose

 April 4, 2018 | The CBJ and FEMA hosted an Open House for the community.
 Topics of discussion included:

 - Background of the National Flood Insurance Program

 - The process and schedule for updating the Juneau flood maps

 To see the information and presentations from the Open House, visit our meetings tab.

 April – June 2018 | A 90 day appeal and comment period commenced, allowing the public to document concerns on the preliminary maps.
 Each comment that provided more precise technical or scientific data was evaluated in order to improve the accuracy of the maps.

-FEMA will spend the next 3-6 months reviewing the appeals/comments and incorporating them into their final determination.
+FEMA spent the next 3-6 months reviewing the appeals/comments and incorporating them into their final determination.

 Thursday, August 29, 2019

 Assembly Chambers, City Hall